Mikhara/Unit-1-Homework-Assignment/README.md

 The problem Shopify solves is from the start of a business journey with 1,000s of articles and how to guides on the Shopify blog to providing the the ability to sell, market and manage online.

-The specific financial problem Shopify solves is providing a
->"one stop shop"
-to create and customise an online store, accept payments over web, mobile, social media, brick and mortar shops and manage products, inventory and shipping all on the one e-commerce platform.
+The specific financial problem Shopify solves is providing a one stop shop to create and customise an online store, accept payments over web, mobile, social media, brick and mortar shops and manage products, inventory and shipping all on the one e-commerce platform.
 Importantly, Shopify also offers its store users access to data analytics on who their customers are.

 Previously, e-commerce stores had to use a variety of products from wordpress for a website, stripe for payments, sendle for shipping, google analytics for marketing analysis and so forth.
 The problem Shopify solves is bringing this all into one e-commerce platform that streamlines and makes the process more accessible.